Posted on 27 Jun, 2014 by Neil Sharp

 OTIF – On Time in Full

-A measure used to determine that the right quantity and quality of a product was delivered to the customer on the agreed order delivery date.
+The measure used to determine that the correct quantity and quality of a product has been delivered to the customer on the agreed order delivery date.

 PCB – Printed Circuit Board

-A printed circuit board mechanically supports and electrically connects electronic components using conductive tracks, pads and other features etched from copper sheets laminated onto a non-conductive substrate.
+A device that mechanically supports, and electrically connects, electronic components using a combination of conductive tracks, pads and other features etched from copper sheets and laminated onto a non-conductive substrate.

-The assembly of electronic devices onto the PCB resulting in a finished product.
+The assembly of electronic devices onto the PCB that result in a finished product.

 PCN – Product Change Notification

-Official notification, usually provided by a component manufacturer, that a part they are supplying will be changing in fit, form or function somehow.
+The official notification, usually from a component manufacturer, that a part they are supplying will be changing in terms of fit, form or function.

 PO – Purchase Order

-A document supplied by a customer, to a supplier, confirming details of the product or service they require.
+A document supplied by a customer to a supplier that confirms the details of the product or service they have ordered.